+44 (0)330 088 1142 | email@example.com

 Home > Deed Polls

-Your new Deed Poll will be presented on high quality parchment paper, which will be sealed and bound with legal corners to protect your document.
+Your child's new Deed Poll will be presented on high quality parchment paper, which will be sealed and bound with legal corners to protect the document.

-Having your Deed prepared in this way is a requirement of most official organisations.
-The document is drafted and checked by one of our specialists to ensure it will be fit for purpose, before posting out to you.
+Having the Deed prepared in this way is a requirement of most official organisations.
+The document is drafted and checked by one of our specialists to ensure it will be fit for purpose, before being posted out to you.

-Any additional copies you order will be prepared in the same way.
-It's recommended you order more than a single copy, as you will likely need to update your details with several companies and by sending out several notifications at once could save you lots of valuable time, as well as protecting against your only copy being lost.
+It's recommended you order more than a single copy, as you will likely need to update your child's details with several companies and by sending out requests notifications at once, you could save you lots of valuable time, as well as protecting against your only copy being lost.